Page loading ... Please wait.

 Blueberry Tart

-Turn the dough onto your work surface and gather into a ball.
-Divide the dough in half, flattening each half into a disk, cover with plastic wrap, and refrigerate for about one hour before using.
-This will chill the butter and relax the gluten in the flour.
+Turn the pastry onto your work surface and gather into a ball.
+Divide the pastry in half (330 grams each).
+Flatten each half into a disk, cover with plastic wrap, and refrigerate until firm (about one hour).
+(The pastry can be made ahead and chilled in the refrigerator for 2 to 3 days, or it can be frozen for one month.
+Defrost in the refrigerator overnight.)

-After the dough has chilled sufficiently, remove one portion of the dough from the fridge and place it on a lightly floured surface.
+After the pastry has chilled sufficiently, remove one portion and place on a lightly floured surface.
 Roll the pastry into a 12 inch (30 cm) circle.
 (To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards).)
-Fold the dough in half and gently transfer to a 9 inch (23 cm) pie pan.
-Brush off any excess flour and tuck the overhanging pastry under itself, crimping as desired.
-Refrigerate the pastry, covered with plastic wrap, for about 30 minutes before filling with the berries.
+Transfer to a 9 inch (23 cm) pie pan.
+Tuck the overhanging pastry under itself, crimping as desired.
+Cover with plastic wrap, and refrigerate until firm (about 30 minutes) before filling with the berries.

 Meanwhile, remove the second round of pastry and roll it into a 12 inch (30 cm) circle.
-Using a 2 1/2 inch (6 cm) star cookie cutter, cut out about 20 stars.
-Place the stars on a parchment paper-lined baking sheet, cover with plastic wrap, and place in the refrigerator for about 30 minutes.
+Using a 2 1/2 inch (6 cm) star cookie cutter, cut out 20 stars.
+Place the stars on a parchment paper-lined baking sheet, cover with plastic wrap, and place in the refrigerator until firm (about 30 minutes).

-Place the baked pie on a wire rack to cool for several hours.
+Place the baked pie on a wire rack to cool for 3 to 4 hours before cutting (so the juices will thicken).
 Serve at room temperature with softly whipped cream or vanilla ice cream.
-Store any leftovers for 2 - 3 days at room temperature.
+Store any leftovers for 2 - 3 days at room temperature or in the refrigerator.

 2 1/2 cups (350 grams) all-purpose flour